jacobdensford/jacobdensford.com/generic-fantasy/index.md

 You gain **experience points** (or XP) whenever you allow your style, motivation, or flaw to put you in a tight spot.
 The game master (or GM) may stipulate other situations that will award XP.

 Add your earned XP to your XP track.
-At each die number (4, 6, 8, 10, 12, and 20), you may roll that die on the XP table and reduce your XP to zero.
+At each die number (4, 6, 8, 10, 12, and 20), you may roll that die on the XP table and reduce your XP to the next die down.

 Roll|XP Result
 :--|---